ferdinandpolpol/s3-backup-jobs/README.md

 # s3-backup-job

-Automated backups for your dockerized postgres db.
+Automated backups for your dockerized db.

 You should first install awscli, and run aws configure.
 Ensure you can write to your backups directory.